-In addition to his performance and teaching work he currently serves as a member of the board of directors of Local 47 of the American Federation of Musicians, a local comprised of approximately 8,000 members and as president of the Los Angeles chapter of the Recording Musicians Association.
+In addition to his performance and teaching work, he currently serves as a member of the board of directors of Local 47 of the American Federation of Musicians and is President Emeritus of the Recording Musicians Association of Los Angeles, a player conference of the American Federation of Musicians.

 Norman Pearson - Tuba